 Cleveland Public Library Preservation Office (Cleveland, Ohio) is in possession of microfilm masters of B.O.
 (2 reels, 35 mm)

-Last not least a complete digitized version of the Biulleten' Oppozitsii has recently been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research site.
+Last not least, some years ago a complete digitized version of the Biulleten' Oppozitsii has been made available in the World Wide Web (thanks to Felix J. Kreisel) within the framework of the Iskra Research website.

 Here you can find digitized versions of the front pages of the B.O. first and last issue (July 1929 / August 1941) [PDF, 190 Kb]